 11.2.2 Drinking water filler neck with cap

-The cap for the drinking water filler neck and for the fuel filler neck are very similar.
+▶ If the drinking water filler neck is installed in the vehicle's side wall, the cap is very similar to the cap of the fuel filler neck.
 Before filling the tank, always check the label.